 "Powerful and timely" - NBC's In Plain Sight

 "A thoughtful and confrontational exploration of poverty" - Daily Kos

-It was a two-year process to make American Winter.
-And this was a difficult film to make, because while working with these families it seemed as if there are two separate countries in America --one that is struggling day to day to pay for their electricity, heat, rent and food, and the other that is doing well and is not tuned into those who are suffering right among them.
+In the two year process of making American Winter we discovered that there seemed to be two separate countries within America --one that is struggling day to day to pay for their electricity, heat, rent, and food, and the other that is doing well and is not tuned into those who are suffering right among them.
 In America the recession is over, and U.S. corporations and Wall Street are doing better than ever.
-Yet 46% of this country is living in poverty, or near poverty, and today we have the highest number of poor since we began keeping records.
+Yet 46% of this country is living in poverty, or near poverty, and today we have the highest number of poor since we began keeping records...